-Other income (expense), net
+Other expense, Net

-Other income (expense), net consists primarily of realized and unrealized foreign exchange gains and losses resulting from fluctuations in foreign exchange rates on monetary assets and liabilities denominated in currencies other than the U.S. dollar.
+Other expense, net consists primarily of realized and unrealized foreign exchange gains and losses resulting from fluctuations in foreign exchange rates on receivables and payables denominated in currencies other than the U.S. dollar.

-Income tax benefit (expense)
+Income tax benefit (Expense)